Project F

 If this is the first time you’ve used Verilator and SDL, you need to install dependencies.

-Build a specific simulation (square, flag_ethiopia, flag_sweden, or colour):
+Build a specific design (square, flag_ethiopia, flag_sweden, or colour):

 make square